demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ***
 Automate a power query and return the query results.
+(The maximum timeout of 300 seconds is allowed.)

 #### Base Command